Yes! You CAN Work Full Time and Homeschool Your Children

 No, it doesn’t require you to work full time from home, although, as a mom who now works full time from home, it’s definitely easier that way.
 Working from home is not an immediate option for everyone, though.
 It wasn’t an option for me several years ago when I returned to working full-time outside of the home after we’d begun homeschooling years earlier.

 Here’s how my family homeschooled with two parents who worked full-time.
 (Oh, and we both had part-time side gigs, too!)

 How I Worked Full Time and Homeschooled My Children

 When we realized that our life was less than ideal in other ways, we made the changes necessary to improve our quality of life overall.
-Those changes included me leaving the field of therapy and my return to the workforce and my husband’s switch from a 3rd-shift-seven-days-per-week
+Those changes included me leaving the field of therapy and starting a job closer to home.
+In addition, my husband made the switch from a 3rd-shift-seven-days-per-week

 indentured servitude job to a healthier 7-4, M-F gig.